 Rep. Joseph M. McNamara (D) represents District 19 in Warwick and Cranston.
 First elected in November 1994, he is the chair of the House Education Committee.
-He also serves as a member of the House Labor Committee and the House Rules Committee.
+He also serves as a member of the House Labor Committee, the House Rules Committee, and the House Conduct Committee.

 In the 2021 session, the General Assembly passed a law sponsored by Representative McNamara to allow school committees to budget funding for school field trips.
 The new law guarantees that all students have the same ability to attend those trips and allows schools to raise money to supplement the funding.

 He also sponsored legislation calling for a a statewide electric vehicle charging station infrastructure.
 The law requires the Department of Transportation, along with the Division of Motor Vehicles and the Office of Energy Resources, to develop a plan for a statewide electric vehicle charging station infrastructure in order to make those stations more accessible to the public.

 In 2019, he sponsored a package of education reform legislation, including a law that requires the Commissioner of Education to develop statewide academic standards and curriculum frameworks for the core subjects of mathematics, English language arts, and science and technology.

 That same year, he sponsored the Student Loan Bill of Rights Act to protect student loan borrowers and establish oversight of student loan servicers operating in Rhode Island.

 In 2016, he worked in conjunction with the governor’s Overdose Prevention and Intervention Task Force to craft a package of legislation aimed at addressing the opioid overdose crisis.
 The bills were signed into law by the governor.